Henderson railway station: Upgrades

 A major upgrade of the station was completed on 24 October 2006.
 The new station opened on 2 November 2006, 125 years after the railway first reached Henderson.
 It has an island platform.
 Stairs and escalators, enclosed in transparent panels, connect to an overhead walkway that connects to the council's office buildings and to the adjacent Railside Avenue.

 In 21 August 2010 a "Distributed Stabling Facility" was opened because locals objected to the proposal to open the facility at Ranui railway station.
 ARTA had proposed it as part of the upgrading of the network, to store up to 11 trains and to clean trains when out of service; with staff car parking and welfare facilities.

-In October 2024, work began to construct a third platform and additional tracks at the station.
-Construction is set to be completed by 2026.
-Along with the construction of a new platform, a new emergency bridge will be constructed at the southern end of the station.
-All lifts and escalators will be upgraded as part of this project.
+In October 2024, work began to construct a bay platform and additional tracks at the station.
+Construction was completed in June 2026, with the platforms being renumbered.
+The former Platform 2 became Platform 3 and the new bay platform became Platform 2.
+Along with the construction of the new platform, a new emergency bridge was constructed at the southern end of the station.
+All lifts and escalators were upgraded as part of this project.

 Station name

-It was proposed that the station be renamed Waitakere Central when it was upgraded because it was integrated with the then Waitakere City Council's new Civic Building.
+It was proposed that the station be renamed Waitakere Central when it was upgraded because it was integrated with the then-Waitakere City Council's new Civic Building.
 There were objections that there would be confusion with Waitakere railway station, also on the Western Line.
-Due to opposition to the name change, the station has Waitakere Central only as a subtitle.
+Due to opposition to the name change, the station had Waitakere Central only as a subtitle.
 In practice, the station is never referred to by the name but the council uses it to refer to its premises, directly above the platforms.
+However, by 2023 Waitakere Central had been removed from signage at the Station.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban train services between Swanson and Britomart.
+Auckland One Rail, on behalf of Auckland Transport, operates East West and Onehunga West Line train services between Swanson, Manukau and Onehunga.

-Bus routes 12, 13, 14, 133, 133X, 135, 141, 143, 145, 147, 151, 152, 154, 162, 022 (Schools) and 050 (Schools) arrive and depart from the transport interchange on Railside Avenue.
+Bus routes 12, 13, 14, 15, 133, 133X, 135, 141, 143, 145, 147, 151, 152, 162, 022 (Schools) and 050 (Schools) arrive and depart from the transport interchange on Railside Avenue.